ExploreJapanDaily Editorial TeamEditorially reviewedUpdated July 28, 2026Verified July 28, 202618 min read

 Confirm crib and bath availability

-Cribs (often called baby beds) are available at many family-oriented hotels but should be requested when booking, not assumed.
+Cribs, often called baby beds, are available at many family-oriented hotels but should be requested when booking, not assumed.
 Japanese bathtubs are also deep and short, which some parents love for toddler bath time and others find awkward.

-Public Transportation with Kids
+Transportation with Children

 Avoid rush hour with a stroller